innodoc/innoconv/README.md

 #### HTML coverage report

-A coverage report will be created in `./htmlcov`.
-Look at it using a browser.
+A coverage report will be created in `./htmlcov` and served via HTTP.

 ```sh
 $ tox -e py37-unit,cov-html,serve-cov